BSc First Class Honours Degree, BHS Senior Coach, Dip (RM) MSM, ITEC (equine), MCAM, MIAS, MRAMP.

 She has also visited the U.S. and Australia as well as many European countries.

-Nearer home she has presented at Hartpury and other Equestrian Colleges, Veterinary groups, equine centres, livery yards and riding clubs.
+Nearer home she has presented at Hartpury, the Royal Agricultural University and other equestrian colleges, veterinary groups, equine centres, livery yards and riding clubs.

 Gillian has studied a variety of equine and human modalities both traditional and holistic.

 As well as conventional training, Gillian has studied the equine therapy industry in America, France, Germany and Sweden and is committed to giving our equine partners the best possible levels of care and consideration.

 Gillian specialises in assessing the musculoskeletal system and designing exercise programmes for improving posture and performances as well as assessing and addressing individual horses’ weaknesses.

 Gillian works with horses from all disciplines and levels from leisure to Olympic and is a member of the Register of Animal Musculoskeletal Practitioners and the Equine Sports Massage Association.

 Gillian is continually updating her knowledge and qualifications, she regularly attends courses in all her fields of interest.